 Illustration of Mountain

 The nutrition minor provides a strong background in food and nutrition enhancing many fields of study.
-The minor is especially well suited to students going into healthcare fields but may also be valuable to students going into the fields of psychology, social work, public health education, school education, coaching, journalism, and hospitality/ food service management.
+The minor is especially well suited to students going into healthcare fields but may also be valuable to students going into the fields of psychology, social work, public health education, school education, coaching, journalism, and hospitality and food service management.

 1. Promote nutrition knowledge among non-nutrition majors